hailo/hailo.cr/README.md

 consists of less code, runs faster, and uses less memory.
 It also drops support for multiple storage engines, sticking with SQLite only.

+## Differences from classic MegaHAL

+- Uses a space-efficient SQLite database to store the brain (saving 90% of the space)
+- Quite fast at training against a large corpus
+- Includes a server daemon
+- Won't choke when the number of unique tokens passes the 64k mark ;)
+- Sophisticated parser and formatter
+  - Meaningfully tokenizes almost anything you'd encounter in a chatroom (Unicode, URLs, dates & times, quotes, abbreviations etc)
+  - Intelligent handling of punctuation as prefix/postfix/infix tokens
+  - Special consideration of fully-capitalized and partially-capitalized tokens rather than normalizing case and treating them identically
+  - Outputs clean, properly capitalized sentences

 ## Installation

 First, install [Crystal](https://crystal-lang.org/docs/installation/) along